 It may be tempting to use chlorine bleach on white or even gray uniforms to get rid of stains and whiten whites but it is not effective for polyester fabrics and can even damage the material.
 Every white uniform has dark colored numbers and letters!
 Instead, use oxygen or all-fabric bleach (OxiClean, Clorox 2, Country Save Oxygen Bleach or Seventh Generation Oxygen Bleach are brand names) and cool water to brighten and whiten.
 Again, allow the uniform to soak for at least one hour—overnight is better—to get the best results.

-I know there is no crying in basketball but when there are blood stains use cold water.
-Hot water will only set the stains and make them nearly impossible to remove.
+When there are blood stains, use cold water; hot water will only set the stains and make them nearly impossible to remove.
 The pre-soaking techniques will usually take care of stains.
-Inspect the uniform before you put it into wash and treat any remaining stains with an enzyme-based stain remover like Shout or Zout or by rubbing in a bit of extra detergent using a soft-bristled brush.
+Inspect the uniform before you put it into the wash and treat any remaining stains with an enzyme-based stain remover like Shout or Zout or by rubbing in a bit of extra detergent using a soft-bristled brush.

 Wash Each Uniform Alone

 Basketball may be a team sport but the uniform should travel alone or with other uniforms through the washing machine.
 Do not wash a basketball uniform with other clothes especially towels, underwear, and socks.
 Most of these items are made of cotton or a cotton blend.
 The lint will come off and cling to the jersey’s letters and numbers.

 After the uniform has pre-soaked, fill the washer with cool water and detergent and launder as usual.
 Never use hot water.
 Even if the uniform is white, the trim, lettering, and numbers are colored and can fade.

 To disinfect towels and socks that may have been exposed to bacteria and fungus that can cause problems like Athlete's Foot, add a disinfectant to the load when washing to get these thoroughly clean.
 Be sure to disinfect laundry and gym bags, too.

 Forget the Heat